Whether you are an experienced artist or are just getting started, it can be overwhelming to research new accessories and tools to hone your trade.

 XP-PEN Artist 12 User Experience:

 Despite being fairly cheap, this tablet is built sturdy.
 It connects to almost any software and OS system without a problem, and setting up the whole system is easy.

 While experienced users may want something bigger or with more features, those getting started with drawing, or kids that are interested in drawing, this tablet may be a great first tablet.
-It allows you to work accurately with touch precision and high contrast and accurate colors, and you can work with some of the most common software for drawing without any issue.
+It allows you to work accurately with touch precision high contrast and accurate colors, and you can work with some of the most common software for drawing without any issues.

-In the past, these tablets had a bad reputation for being poorly made and lacking many features, but with every generation they get better.
+In the past, these tablets had a bad reputation for being poorly made and lacking many features, but with every generation, they get better.
 This generation of XP-PEN tablets is now a big contender in the game.